Skip to main content

 Safari

-6. Locate and copy token from request headers
+6. Refresh the page and copy the token from an API request header.

 Mozilla Firefox